nshitolay/cse-15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122496486/220794330-4edae0a2-165d-46ec-92a1-3f8f06fc3aeb.png)

-# Step 2 - clone the lab7 repository
+# Step 2 - Clone your fork of the repository from your Github account

 **What I typed:**